Nest $280 vs Ecobee $250 vs Honeywell $200 Thermostat 2026 Which Saved More

 3. Humidity, too high breeds mold; too low causes dry skin and respiratory irritation.
 Ecobee's ideal range is 30-50%.

-For allergy sufferers, asthma patients, or anyone with a new baby, this data is genuinely useful.
+For allergy sufferers, asthma patients, or anyone with a new baby, this data is worth the purchase alone.
 Nest offers nothing comparable, you'd need a separate $80-150 air quality monitor to match.

 How We Evaluated